sighupio/fury-kubernetes-opa/katalog/gatekeeper/README.md

 ### Exclude namespaces from gatekeeper constraints

-There are already a bunch of namespaces excluded by default by the rules of Gatekeeper, that basically are the one used by infra namespaces (logging,monitoring,kube-system,ingress-nginx).
+There are already a bunch of namespaces excluded by default by the rules of Gatekeeper, that are the one used by infra namespaces (logging, monitoring, kube-system, ingress-nginx).
 If this subset must be modified for whatever reason, you can just do it with a kustomize path like the following one:

 ```yml